locked-fg/onedrive/readme.md

 This is a more basic version of the official [OneDrive-Python-API](https://github.com/OneDrive/onedrive-sdk-python).
 This project is intended to abstract login etc and make interaction with OneDrive as easy as possible.
-This Library uses the REST endpoints as documented in the [OneDrive API Docs](https://dev.onedrive.com/README.htm).
+This library uses the REST endpoints as documented in the [OneDrive API Docs](https://dev.onedrive.com/README.htm).

-The library was built with Python3.
-Downwards compatibility to Python 2 was and still is not yet subject of development.
+The library was built with Python3 for pure personal use.
+So downwards compatibility to Python 2 was and still is not (yet) subject of development.

 ## Install and setup
 - Clone this repo
-- call ```python setup.py install``` to build & install the library
+- Call ```python setup.py install``` to build and install the library

-Setup:
-- Api key and API secret must be setup by through [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com)
+- Acquire Api key and API through [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com)
-- save key and secret to [onedrive_keys.json](onedrive_keys.json.sample)
+- Save Api key and secret to [onedrive_keys.json](onedrive_keys.json.sample)

 ## Interact
 See [tests/test_api.py](tests/test_api.py) for working code.
 The tests should be pretty self explanatory.